Timetabler Application Accessibility Statement

 We know some parts of this application are not fully accessible:

-• accessing all content may not be possible by using the keyboard alone, as some content is inaccessible
+• Accessing all content may not be possible by using the keyboard alone, as some content is inaccessible

 • There are examples of information conveyed by colour only